Wodorek/knowyourvocab/README.md

 The test portion of this website is meant to mimick the paper version of the evaluation, both the looks and function.
 Questions are on a short timer, and are divided into progressively harder levels.
 Upon completing every questions, or making a set number of mistakes, the student signs his or hers initials, and sends the test for teacher to take a look at.

-The admin portion is available to approved teachers only.
+The admin portion of this website is available to approved teachers only.
 There they can check how well the student did on each seperate level, and on the test as a whole, as well as see an estimate about a vocabulary size, and suggested study level for said student.

 ## Technologies used